wiicode/cybersecurity-framework/bronze-training/mobile-device-guidance/platform-guides/macOS.md

 > Secure configuration of macOS devices
 {.is-info}

 macOS is the default operating system on Apple's Mac, iMac, and Macbook devices.
-Whilst this guide does not apply to any specific version of macOS, it was last tested on macOS 10.15 in November 2019.
+While this guide does not apply to any specific version of macOS, it was last tested on macOS 10.15 in November 2019.

 # Securing macOS